w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 For the security of the network, it is recommended that you sync from scratch, even if you are running your node in pruning mode for validation.
-The reason is that if these snapshots get corrupted and a majority of nodes run based on these screenshots, the network could end up running on a non-canonical chain.
+The reason is that if these snapshots get corrupted and a majority of nodes run based on these snapshots, the network could end up running on a non-canonical chain.

 :::